 First, make sure that the PowerPoint organizational chart is shared or stored somewhere that everyone can access it who needs to.
 That might be stored on your intranet or distributed periodically.

-One recommendation that I want to make is that you save this file in a format other than a PowerPoint (PPTX) file format.
-In fact, saving it as a PDF is often the best way to ensure that everyone can open and view the org chart regardless of the device they're viewing it on.
+I recommend that you save this file in a format other than a PowerPoint (PPTX) file format.
+Saving it as a PDF is often the best way to ensure that everyone can open and view the org chart regardless of the device they're viewing it on.